dettier/sculp/README.md

 ## Description

-Sculp is a library that will help you cast and/or validate input data according to your scheme.
+Sculp is a library that will help you cast and/or validate input data according to your schema.
 Typical applications include form management, validating object before saving to DB, casting HTTP request parameters to proper types, and many more.

 Compared to other object validation libraries Sculp provides unique features such as conditional validation rules, incremental validation and object structure reuse.